 Fix The Issue: Nagios Service Check Timed Out

 It’s vital to secure multiple VPS servers.
 This protects sensitive data and the integrity of hosted apps.
 VPS is more secure than shared hosting due to its isolation.
-But, it has its risks that must be addressed.
+But, it has its own risks that must be addressed.
 To use a complete risk management strategy, we must take some precautions.
 They will improve the servers’ security.

 A key practice to improve security is for admins to update OS and software regularly.
 It aims to keep the servers safe from modern attacks.
 Also, it must fix any attacks that target the operating system.
 This practice can be automated.
 It would save time by streamlining the process across all existing VPS instances.